 RULE 10.
 EMAIL COMMUNICATION a.
 Purpose: The purpose of this rule is to provide guidelines for the use of e-mail in communicating with the judges and/or court staff.
-This rule does not apply to the other forms of communication and does not establish a preference for e-mail communication over any other form of communication.
+This rule does not apply to other forms of communication and does not establish a preference for e-mail communication over any other form of communication.
 E-mail is another tool to provide information as may have been through a telephone call or delivery of documents but it is not intended to substitute as oral argument on any issue. b.
-Guidelines for use of email: Attached documents to an e-mail must be in a PDF format.
-A party must advise the court and parties of any later updated or changed versions of a document previously sent via e-mail. c.
-E-mail communication with the judge and/or court staff is appropriate in the following typical situations: i.
+Guidelines for use of email: The court will accept electronic bench copies of pleadings prior to a hearing provided the following guidelines are followed.
+All parties or their counsel must be provided contemporaneous copies of the email.
+Attached documents to an e-mail must be in a PDF format.
+A party must advise the court and parties of any later updated or changed versions of a document previously sent via e-mail.
+No argument of the issues will be allowed within the e-mail.
+The purpose of the rule is solely to permit electronic transmission of copies of pleadings. c.
+Appropriateness: Email communication with court staff is appropriate in the following typical situations: i.
 To obtain a date for an in-court hearing; ii.
-To submit proposed orders; iii.
+To submit proposed orders and/or bench copies of pleadings or trial aides; iii.
 To determine the judge's availability; iv.
-To determine the availability of equipment needed for trial (such as a video play or speaker phone); v.
-To determine the judge's preference as to the number of copies of jury instructions required for trial; vi.
-To advice the court of a settlement (to be immediately followed by formal written notice pursuant to CR 41(e)); vii.
-To determine whether the judge will accept pleadings, jury instructions, legal memoranda, and the like, in the form of an e-mail submission; viii.
-Other matters of a similar nature that would be appropriate to handle by way of a phone call to a judge or court staff. d.
-Ex parte communication prohibited: The prohibitions regarding ex parte contact with the court are fully applicable to e-mail communication.
-If an attorney is communicating substantive information to court staff, the e-mail must also be sent to the opposing attorney and so indicate on its face.
+To determine the availability of equipment needed for trial (such as a projector, video player or speaker phone); v.
+To advise the court of a settlement (to be immediately followed by formal written notice pursuant to CR 41(e)); viii.
+Other matters of a similar nature that would be appropriate to handle by way of a phone call to court staff. d.
+Ex parte Communication Prohibited: The prohibitions regarding ex parte contact with the court are fully applicable to e-mail communication.
+To avoid ex parte contact, all parties must be included in the email and that they appear as additional recipients in the email.
+If all parties are not included, the judge will not review the email or its content.
+If an attorney or party is communicating substantive information to court staff, the email must also be sent to the opposing attorney/party and so indicate on its face.
 Substantive information includes information regarding the likelihood of settlement, the timing of witnesses, anticipated problems with scheduling, concerns regarding security and other case-specific issues. e.
-Service of working copies and pleadings: Absent prior permission of the court, e-mail may not be used to provide working copies of legal pleadings, including jury instructions.
-Absent agreement of the opposing attorney or express permission of the court, e-mail may not be used for service of pleadings on opposing parties, even in those situations where the court has agreed to accept working copies by e-mail. f.
-Retention of e-mail: The court is not obligated to retain any electronic communications.
+Electronic Service of Working Copies and Pleadings: 1.
+Absent agreement of the opposing party or express permission of the court, e-mail may not be used for service of pleadings on opposing parties.
+2. Bench or work copies of pleadings may be transmitted to the assigned judge in advance of any hearing, provided that all parties to the case are copied on the e-mail including any attachments.
+Any e-mail which fails to copy all parties will be deleted without review.
+3. There shall be no editorial, comment or argument included, however information as to the time, date and docket of the matter shall be permitted.
+4. Submission by e-mail is an accommodation and in no case shall it be a requirement for any party to submit any document via e-mail, absent a specific order of the Court.
+Parties are still encouraged to provide a hard copy of any working papers for judges to Court Administration. f.
+Retention of Email: The court is not obligated to retain any electronic communications.
 Original documentation shall be filed by the parties with the County Clerk's Office.
-[Adopted Effective September 1, 2012]
+[Adopted effective September 1, 2012; amended effective September 1, 2013]

 Click here to view in a PDF.